 The City and Rebuilding Together Alexandria (RTA) have partnered to offer an exciting new program to assist low-and moderate-income households become first time homebuyers.
 Modeled on the highly successful Neighborhood Stabilization Program (NSP), RTA will purchase foreclosed or short sale properties, renovate them, and sell them to income eligible, qualifying homebuyers.
 By leveraging volunteer labor and funds through existing City home purchase programs, RTA will be able to help 20 - 25 families buy homes across the City over the next few years.

-To begin the process of qualifying to purchase a home through the program, participants must complete RTA's training program for first time homebuyers - these monthly classes are being offered by RTA at no cost.
+To begin the process of qualifying to purchase a home through the program, participants must complete a Virginia Housing Development Authority (VHDA) training program for first time homebuyers - these classes are offered throughout the region at no cost.
 Acquired properties will be marketed, in order of priority, to:

 - residents of assisted housing who are financially prepared to transition to homeownership;

 - other eligible low-income City residents and workers; and

 Other eligibility requirements include, but are not limited to, the following: